Martchus/reflective-rapidjson/README.md

 Checkout the test cases for further examples.
 Relevant files are in the directories `lib/tests` and `generator/tests`.

+### Custom (de)serialization
+Sometimes it is appropriate to implement custom (de)serialization.
+For instance, a custom object representing a time value should likey be serialized as a string rather than an object with the internal data members.

+An example for such custom (de)serialization can be found in the file `json/reflector-chronoutilities.h`.
+It provides (de)serialization of `DateTime` and `TimeSpan` objects from the C++ utilities library.

 ## Install instructions

 ### Dependencies